janbrrr/dndj/README.md

 - Prepare a configuration file defining the music and sounds you want to use
 - Music
   - Supports MP3 files and links to YouTube videos
-  - Supports next, start_at and end_at parameters
+  - Supports next, start_at, end_at and individual volume parameters
   - One only piece of music can be played at a time
 - Sound
   - Supports WAV and OGG files